mlynch/mlynch.github.com/_posts/2013-05-31-other-peoples-failures.markdown

 I recently found a [Quora discussion](http://www.quora.com/What-is-the-truth-behind-9-out-of-10-startups-fail) on the topic which explores the truth behind the stat.
 Conclusion?
 The stat is essentially bullshit, but emerges from self-interested slicing of small data sets.

-One of my favorite business books, [Rework](http://37signals.com/rework), discusses the concept of failure as a "rite of passage" - something expected in the business world that you are either in that lucky 10% or you're a fuck up.
+One of my favorite business books, [Rework](http://37signals.com/rework), discusses the concept of failure as a "rite of passage" - something we just accept in the business world that you are either in that lucky 10% or you're a fuck up.

 I've taken one quote in particular to heart: